 Confidence Peaks When Risk is Reintroduced

-This dynamic is explored further in Why Permit-to-Work Systems Fail Under Pressure.
+This dynamic is explored further in Why PTW Systems Fail Under Pressure and How Operational Drift Takes Hold.

 Handover is Where Intent Quietly Disappears

-What rarely makes it across: what was difficult, what was unusual, what nearly didn’t work, where assumptions were relied on, what deserves attention during re-energisation.
+What rarely makes it across is what was difficult, what was unusual, what nearly did not work, where assumptions were relied on, and what deserves attention during re-energisation.
+Those weak signals are the easiest to lose and the most important to carry forward.

 Restart proceeds with partial understanding, even when the permit itself is complete.